aliyun/terraform-provider-alicloud/website/docs/r/alb_rule.html.markdown

 The traffic_limit_config supports the following:

 * `qps` - (Optional, Int) The Number of requests per second.
 Valid values: `1` to `100000`.
+* `per_ip_qps` - (Optional, Int) The number of requests per second for a single IP address.
+Value range: 1~1000000.
+Note: If the QPS parameter is also configured, the value of the PerIpQps parameter must be smaller than the value of the QPS parameter.

 ### `rule_actions-traffic_mirror_config`